 Oral Cancer Risk Factors to Be Aware Of

-Oral cancer does not appear out of nowhere.
+Oral cancer does not appear anywhere.
 It has a number of warning indications and potential causes.
 Here are a few danger factors to be aware of if you wish to protect yourself:

 1. Use of Tobacco or Alcohol on a Regular Basis